Sasha Alex Lessin, Ph. D.

 Panama declared independence from Spain in 1821 and joined Gran Colombia.

-In 1846, the Mallarino–Bidlack Treaty granted the U.S. transit rights and military intervention authority.
+In 1846, the Mallarino–Bidlack Treaty granted the U.S. transit rights and the authority to intervene militarily.

 In 1855, the Panama Railroad crossed the isthmus.